Rivash, Iran: Shahi Dam

 Shahi Dam was built about 700 to 1000 years ago and located in Kariz, Kuhsorkh County.

 Band-e Qara Bathhouse

-Band-e Qara Bathhouse is a historical Public bathing related to the Qajar dynasty and is located in Band-e Qara, Razavi Khorasan Province.
+Band-e Qara Bathhouse is a historical bathhouse related to the Qajar dynasty and is located in Band-e Qara.

 Band-e Qara Glacier

-Band-e Qara Glacier is a Glacier is located in Band-e Qara, Razavi Khorasan Province.
+Band-e Qara Glacier is also located in Band-e Qara.

 Baghdasht Peak

-Baghdasht mountain range, the largest peak of which is 2500 meters above sea level, is part of the Rivash heights and is located near the village of Kariz, 25 km northwest of Kashmar.
+Baghdasht Mountain Range, the largest peak of which is 2,500 meters above sea level, is part of the Rivash heights and is located near the village of Kariz, 25 km northwest of Kashmar.